Today I am presenting a complete disassembly guide for Dell Inspiron 1545.

 In order to remove the fan you’ll have to remove two screws.

-Finally, remove the cooling fan from the laptop.
+Finally, remove the cooling fan.

 Now the fan is ready to be replaced.